mabbason/botkeeper/README.md

 CLI program the first day when I had a couple simple ideas I was messing around with and I realized it would only take just a teensie bit more effort to turn it into a CLI program.

+The CLI program is run in NodeJS by `cd` in the `cli-program` directory and running `node botRunner`.

 ## Fullstack